victorbruce/ecommerce-product/README.md

 }), [products, addProduct, removeProduct.])
 ```

-I learned how to useMemo as a performance optimization technique for expensive calculation and skipping re-rendering of components.
+I learned how to useMemo as a performance optimization technique for expensive calculations and skipping the re-rendering of components.

 ### ⏪ useCallback

 - I used React's `useCallback` hook to cache function definitions that will cause re-rendering.
-This hook takes in a two arguments. `A call back function` and `a list of dependencies`
+This hook takes in two arguments. `A call back function` and `a list of dependencies`

 ```js
 const addProduct = useCallback(